-WE HAVE INCREASED OUR INTERNATIONAL SALES ACTIVITIES SIGNIFICANTLY AND PLAN TO CONTINUE SUCH EFFORTS, WHICH SUBJECTS US TO ADDITIONAL BUSINESS RISKS INCLUDING INCREASED LOGISTICAL COMPLEXITY, POLITICAL INSTABILITY AND CURRENCY FLUCTUATIONS
+WE HAVE INCREASED OUR INTERNATIONAL SALES ACTIVITIES SIGNIFICANTLY AND PLAN TO CONTINUE SUCH EFFORTS, WHICH SUBJECTS US TO ADDITIONAL BUSINESS RISKS INCLUDING INCREASED LOGISTICAL COMPLEXITY, POLITICAL INSTABILITY AND CURRENCY FLUCTUATIONS months ended June 29, 2002, 66% in fiscal 2001, 21% in fiscal 2000 and 7% in fiscal 1999.

-We have opened additional sales offices in international markets to expand our international sales activities in Europe and the Pacific Rim region and intend to increase our staffing in international sales.
-The percentage of our revenues to customers located outside of the United States was 71% in the three months ended March 30, 2002, 66% in fiscal 2001, 21% in fiscal 2000 and 7% in fiscal 1999.
 Our planned international sales growth will be limited if we are unable to hire additional personnel and develop relationships with international distributors.
 We may not be able to maintain or increase international market demand for our products.
 Our international operations are subject to a number of risks, including: